Nature Study For The Mom Who Doesn’t Love The Outdoors

 Let Someone Else Do The Work

 A friend of mine is naturally “outdoorsy.”
 She makes regular hikes and trips to the beach for her own spirit as well as her children’s.
-At first, I just thought about her week and did what she did.
+At first, I just thought about her week and tried to do what she did.

 Allow Yourself To Breathe